Mladen Brestovac: FFC title reign and Verhoeven rematch

 After these three losses, Brestovac defended his FFC title against Steve Banks.
 Brestovac snapped his losing streak with a second round head kick knockout of Banks.

 Brestovac participated in the 2016 Glory Heavyweight Contender tournament, being scheduled to fight Jahfarr Wilnis in the semifinals.
 He knocked Wilnis out with a head kick in the first round, and advanced to the finals, where he was to fight a rematch with Benjamin Adegbuyi.
 Adegbuyi won the fight by unanimous decision.

 He was scheduled to defend the FFC title for the second time against Daniel Lentie at FFC 27.
 Brestovac won the fight by unanimous decision.
 He then defended his title for the third time against Dževad Poturak at FFC 29, winning by unanimous decision.

 After two consecutive title defenses, Brestovac fought Hesdy Gerges at Glory 45.
 He knocked Gerges out with a head kick, after 36 seconds of the first round.
 He then challenged Rico Verhoeven at Glory 54 for the second time, but would once again lose by unanimous decision with 50–45 on all five scorecards.

 He defended the FFC title for the fourth time against Jhonata Diniz at FFC 31, who he knocked out with a head kick in the third round.

 2019 doping suspension

 Brestovac wouldn't fight in 2019, as in January of the same year, it was announced by GLORY that Brestovac was one of four fighters to have failed their doping tests, testing positive for meldonium.
 He was given a 19 month suspension, applied retroactively from the Glory 54 event, which effectively ended on December 1, 2019.

+Brestovac faced Karim Dian at Glory 95 for a retirement bout on September 21, 2024.
+He won by first round KO with a left body kick.